medi-torimorta/farmers-attributes/README.md

 **anti_farmland_trampling**
 If True (non-zero), prevents farmlands from being trampled by the player.

+**easy_harvest**
+If True (non-zero), allows for harvesting crops by right clicking, sending the drops directly to the player's inventory.
+Uses seeds from the drop content or the player's inventory for replanting.

 **crouch_bonemeal_chance**
 Chance (0.0-1.0) for the bonemeal effect to be applied to nearby crops and saplings when the player spams or holds crouch.